robmoore-i/suffix-tree-construction/Plan.md

   :white_check_mark: (12/01)

-- Create an application under the same Gradle root project, which utilises the library to provide a CLI text search tool.
+- Create an application under the same Gradle root project, which utilises the library to provide a CLI text search tool. :white_check_mark: (13/01)

 - Create a small performance test suite which evaluates the library's execution speed, using some not-too-large datasets from my GitHub.